trawick/ct-httpd/README.md

 Log auditing is an asynchronous operation, so the server certificate and SCT(s) must be stored for use by auditing.
 As the same backend servers will likely be accessed frequently by the proxy, it may be necessary for the proxy to avoid storing duplicated information indiscriminately to control resource consumption though the auditing mechanism should handle duplications appropriately.

 SCT processing for trusted back-end servers (typical for reverse proxy) should be easy to disable, even in “SCT-required” mode.
 Presumably if certificate validation is explicitly disabled for a back-end server then SCT processing would not be desired either.

+## Log auditing application

+* A web proxy when communicating with untrusted TLS servers will queue data for auditing, to be processed off-line by the log auditing application.
+The auditing application should expect to see duplicate input.
+* Log auditing failures should be reflected in the set of logs known to the proxy server, though that may require manual intervention by the administrator.

 ## Proxy is configured in “SCT-required” mode